-- A. A boat will be considered to be entered in a series or event if it enters (arrives at the starting area and indicates an intention to start) in any race of the series or event. - B. Awards for special interest categories are at the discretion of the Rear Commodore/Racing and the Racing Committee.

-- C. The High Point awards shall be given to recognize a combination of racing participation and performance throughout the season.
+- A. A boat will be considered to be entered in a series or event if it enters (arrives at the starting area and indicates an intention to start) in any race of the series or event. - B. Awards for special interest categories are at the discretion of the Rear Commodore (Racing) and the Race Committee. - C. High Point awards for each class shall be given to recognize a combination of racing participation and performance throughout the season.
 The recipients of the High Point awards shall retain custody of the respective perpetual trophy for the following season. - 1.
 The High Point scoring is calculated as follows:

-High Point = (Start Points + Finish Points + Boats Beat Points + Performance Points) Start Points
+High Point = (Start Points + Finish Points + Boats Beat Points + Performance Points)

+Start Points